Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 11 Januari 2026 00.27.52 UTC
+- WIB: Minggu, 11 Januari 2026 01.41.08 UTC
-- WITA: Minggu, 11 Januari 2026 01.27.52 UTC
+- WITA: Minggu, 11 Januari 2026 02.41.08 UTC
-- WIT: Minggu, 11 Januari 2026 02.27.52 UTC
+- WIT: Minggu, 11 Januari 2026 03.41.08 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: inspirational
+Kategori: attitude